Andrej Mitrović: Early life and education

-Andrej Mitrović was born in Kragujevac on 17 April 1937, he completed elementary and secondary school in Kragujevac.
-Mitrović graduated in history from the Faculty of Philosophy, University of Belgrade, earning his master's degree in 1964 with the thesis "April negotiations on the Adriatic question at the 1919 peace conference" and his doctorate in 1967 with the thesis "Delegation of Serbs, Croats and Slovenes at the 1919-1920 Peace Conference".
+Andrej Mitrović was born in Kragujevac, Kingdom of Yugoslavia, where he completed elementary and secondary school.
+In 1961 Mitrović graduated in history from the Faculty of Philosophy, University of Belgrade, earning his master's degree in 1964 with the thesis "April negotiations on the Adriatic question at the Peace Conference in 1919" and his doctorate in 1967 with the thesis "Delegation of Serbs, Croats and Slovenes at the 1919–1920 Peace Conference".

 Academic career

-Mitrović became faculty assistant in 1961, assistant professor in 1967, associate professor in 1974; that year he published Times Intolerant: A Political History of the Great Powers, 1919-1939 his award-winning book about the interwar growing ideological divisions and the intolerance that resulted from it.
-In 1980 he became professor at the Faculty of Philosophy in Belgrade, where he taught contemporary European history, introduction to historical studies and numerous specialised courses, In 1987 he became the head of the department of Modern History.
+Mitrović became faculty assistant in 1961, assistant professor in 1967, associate professor in 1974; that year he published Time of the Intolerant: A Political History of Europe's Great Powers, 1919–1939, his award-winning book about the interwar growing ideological divisions and the intolerance that resulted from it.

+In 1980 he accepted a position at the Faculty of Philosophy in Belgrade, where he taught contemporary European history, introduction to historical studies and numerous specialised courses; in 1987 he became the head of the department of Modern History.
 In 1988 he became a corresponding fellow of the Serbian Academy of Sciences and Arts, spending research years in Italy and West Germany.
-Mitrović published the first comprehensive theory of historical studies in Serbian historiography after assimilating the concept of total history developed by the Bielefeld School, Mitrović’s version included politics, economy, society and culture bringing new perspectives in historical writing, a concept which his students then started applying in their own research.
+Mitrović published the first comprehensive theory of historical studies in Serbian historiography after assimilating the concept of total history developed by the Bielefeld School; Mitrović’s version included politics, economy, society and culture bringing new perspectives in historical writing, a concept which his students then started applying in their own research.

 Mitrović studied the place of Yugoslavia in European politics between the two world wars and is the author of books and articles about Serbia’s involvement in the First World War, as well as on the economic, social, and cultural, history of the Balkans within the European framework.
-According to Cambridge University Press Mitrović's Serbia's Great War, 1914–1918 (2005), his only volume to be republished in English, is widely regarded as a major contribution to the topic of Serbia and its role in WWI and is being studied in western scholarship.
+According to John Lampe, Mitrović's Serbia's Great War, 1914–1918 (2005), his only volume to be republished in English, is widely regarded as a major contribution to the topic of Serbia and its role in WWI and is being studied in western scholarship.
 The first edition was greeted in scholarly circles as a "scrupulously written magnum opus".